hunt-genes/SMED8020/Day1/README.md

-Store the files on your local computer and direct the terminal to them by writing ```cd filepath``` This is how you make the terminal know where your files are/what directory to work from and you can copy this and paste it into your terminal For example:
+Store the files on your local computer and direct the terminal to them by writing ```cd filepath``` This is how you make the terminal know where your files are/what directory to work from and you can copy this and paste it into your terminal.
+For example:
 ```cd /mnt/c/Users/name00/Desktop/SMED8020/2021/Day2/```